Sublimation (psychology): Psychoanalytic theory

 Sublimation (Sublimierung) is the process of transforming libido into "socially useful" achievements, including artistic, cultural, and intellectual pursuits.
 Freud considered this psychical operation to be fairly salutary compared to the others that he identified, such as repression, displacement, denial, reaction formation, intellectualisation, and projection.
 In The Ego and the Mechanisms of Defence (1936), his daughter, Anna, classed sublimation as one of the major 'defence mechanisms' of the psyche.

-Freud got the idea of sublimation while reading The Harz Journey by Heinrich Heine.
-The story is about Johann Friedrich Dieffenbach who cut off the tails of dogs he encountered in childhood and later became a surgeon.
+Freud developed his idea of sublimation while reading The Harz Journey by Heinrich Heine.
+The story is about Johann Friedrich Dieffenbach, who cut off the tails of dogs he encountered in childhood and later became a surgeon.
 Freud concluded that sublimation could be a conflict between the need for satisfaction and the need for security without perturbation of awareness.
 In an action performed many times throughout one's life, which firstly appears sadistic, thought is ultimately refined into an activity which is of benefit to mankind.

-Projection psychology

-Projection is a mental process also introduced by Freud in which people attribute to others what is on their mind.
-An example of this would be if an individual is frustrated and angry, and assume that other people are feeling that type of way towards them as well.
-This defense mechanism was introduced to Freud from whom he borrowed the term projection from neurology to refer to the intrinsic ability of neurons to transmit one stimuli of the nervous system to the next.

-Seeing oneself in another is still considered to be the meaning of the phrase in modern psychological science.
-Positive and negative repercussions can result from this seemingly universal human social animal inclination.
-Projection can be the root of both compassion and cold nature, depending on the traits that are projected and if they are denied in the self.

-Interpersonal psychoanalysis

-Harry Stack Sullivan, the pioneer of interpersonal psychoanalysis, defined sublimation as the unwitting substitution of a partial satisfaction with social approval for the pursuit of a direct satisfaction which would be contrary to one's ideals or to the judgment of social censors and other important people who surround one.
-The substitution might not be quite what we want, but it is the only way that we can get part of our satisfaction and feel secure, too.
-Sullivan documented that all sublimatory things are more complicated than the direct satisfaction of the needs to which they apply.
-They entail no disturbance of consciousness, no stopping to think why they must be done or what the expense connected with direct satisfaction would be.
-In successful sublimation, Sullivan observed extraordinarily efficient handling of a conflict between the need for a satisfaction and the need for security without perturbation of awareness.